 Movement (M)

-• (M3) Pedestrian linkages: The Council discontinued this in December 2020, due to the potential legal complications and cost associated with enabling public use of the existing Right of Ways and the cost of providing new public Right of Ways, relative to the funding budgeted.
+• (M3) Pedestrian linkages: The Council discontinued this in 2020, due to the potential legal complications and cost associated with enabling public use of the existing Right of Ways and the cost of providing new public Right of Ways, relative to the funding budgeted.
 This funding was reallocated to support public toilet upgrades in anticipation of the return of cruise ship passengers to Lyttelton.

 Natural environment (N)

-• (N3) Rooftop park between, or on a combined, Lyttelton Library and Service Centre: The Council discontinued this in 2014, due to the significant cost implications and the completion of Albion Square, which provides for the free enjoyment of the sun, harbour views and meeting space anticipated by this action.
+• (N3) Rooftop park between, or on a combined, Lyttelton Library and Customer Service Hub: The Council discontinued this in 2014, due to the significant cost implications and the completion of Albion Square, which provides for the free enjoyment of the sun, harbour views and meeting space anticipated by this action.